Towards quantum advantage via topological data analysis: Introduction

-We note that while our results do not imply that the narrow TDA problem as solved by the algorithm of LGZ is itself classically intractable (our generalization, however, is shown to be classically intractable), they do eliminate the possibility of a generic dequantization method that does not take into account the specifics of the TDA problem.
-This is also the case for our extension to complex network analysis, whereas our results show that our extension to rank estimation is itself entirely classically intractable.
+We note that while our results do not imply that the narrow TDA problem as solved by the algorithm of LGZ is itself classically intractable (our generalization, however, is shown to be classically intractable), they do eliminate the possibility of a generic dequantization method that does not take into account the specifics of the TDA problem (as is also the case for our extension to complex network analysis).
+Nonetheless, our results show that the extension to rank estimation is fully classically intractable, resulting in a provable superpolynomial quantum speedup for this practical problem.
+To analyze whether it is possible to further strengthen the argument for quantum advantage (or, to actually find an efficient classical algorithm) for the narrow TDA problem, we closely investigate the state-of-the-art classical algorithms and we highlight the significant theoretical hurdles that, at least currently, stymie such classical approaches.

 The paper is organized as follows.
 For didactic purposes we provide in Section~\ref{sec:tda} a detailed description of the quantum algorithm of LGZ and the background on topological data analysis.
-Our main results on the underlying classical hardness are presented in Section~\ref{sec:problems&results}.
+Our main results on the underlying classical hardness are presented in Section~\ref{sec:quantum_advantage}.
 In Section~\ref{sec:beyond_betti} we discuss how to extend the applicability of the methods used by the quantum algorithm of LGZ, and we discuss the potential for near-term implementations in Section~\ref{sec:nisq}.
 We finish the paper with a discussion of our results in Section~\ref{sec:summary}.